• Art magazine

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-Jeff Wall's public work: exhibitions, art in public space and in public collections
+Jeff Wall's work in the public sphere: exhibitions, art in public spaces and in public collections

-Jeff Wall can currently (November 2015) look back at 72 individual exhibitions and 367 group exhibitions , 100 of them in Germany, 90 in the USA, 44 in France, 35 in Spain, 31 in Canada and the rest of the world, Australia, Australia, England, Israel, Italy, Netherlands, Switzerland, Ukraine and others.
+Jeff Wall can currently (November 2015) look back on 72 solo exhibitions and 367 group exhibitions , 100 of them in Germany, 90 in the USA, 44 in France, 35 in Spain, 31 in Canada and the rest scattered around the world, Australia, England, Israel, Italy, Netherlands, Switzerland, Ukraine and others.

-The largest exhibition of his works took place in 2005, all summer and in the Schaulager Basel, Switzerland.
-Large parts of this exhibition hiked to the London Tate Modern in October 2005 and were shown there until January 2006.
+The largest exhibition of his works took place in 2005, running throughout the summer at the Schaulager Basel, Switzerland.
+Large parts of this exhibition traveled to London's Tate Modern in October 2005 and remained there until January 2006.

-In spring 2007, he was devoted to the entire top floor of the MoMA (Museum of Modern Art) in New York for his exhibition.
-He seems to have exceeded the highlight of its popularity with this exhibition, his computer -calculated ranking after exhibition presence from 55th place to the current place 101.
+In the spring of 2007, the entire top floor of the MoMA (Museum of Modern Art) in New York was dedicated to his exhibition.
+He seems to have passed the peak of his popularity with this exhibition, his computer-calculated ranking by exhibition appearances rising from 55th to his current 101st place.

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.